-Also, find creative ways to serve the not-so-pretty-yet-very-frugal items like beans.
+- Also, find creative ways to serve not-so-pretty-yet-very-frugal items like beans.
 Kid-friendly hummus (like this pizza variety) with lots of dippers is a great place to start, and the extra affordability of beans means you can splurge a bit on blueberries or other fun seasonal fruit.

-Of course, don’t forget to pack a drink too!
+- Of course, don’t forget to pack a drink too!
 Water or kombucha from home is free, but you can add frozen strawberries or flavored ice cubes for a fun treat.

-For more school lunch ideas, check out “The Healthy Lunchbox” – it’s one of the best eBooks I’ve read on healthy lunches, including back to school!
+For more school lunch ideas, check out “The Healthy Lunchbox” – it’s one of the best eBooks I’ve read on healthy lunches, including back-to-school!

 Homemade Lunchables are a fun way to pack lunch or dinner, and we’re actually packing a grown-up version for dinner tonight: prosciutto with brie, sourdough & grapes.